 Waiver and Amendment.
 No modification, amendment or waiver of any provision of this Agreement shall be effective unless in writing and signed by the party to be charged.
 No failure or delay by either party in exercising any right, power, or remedy under this Agreement, except as specifically provided herein, shall operate as a waiver of any such right, power or remedy.

 Choice of Law; Jurisdiction; Venue.
 This Agreement shall be governed by the laws of Province of Alberta, Canada, without regard to its conflict of law principles.
 The parties irrevocably attorn to the exclusive jurisdiction of the courts of the Province of Alberta in Edmonton, Alberta, Canada.
 No choice of laws rules of any jurisdiction shall apply to this Agreement.
 The application of the United Nations Convention on Contracts for the International Sale of Goods to this Agreement is expressly excluded.
 The parties confirm that it is their wish that this Agreement as well as all other documents relating to this Agreement, including notices, be drawn up in English only.
-This maybe changed to Denver Colorado ***** as per Paul.

 Compliance with Laws.
 Each party shall comply with all applicable laws and regulations regarding the general conduct of business including without limitation all relevant anti-corruption and anti- bribery laws, including the United States Foreign Corrupt Practices Act.
 IBC agrees to fully comply with all export, re-export and import restrictions and regulations of all agencies and/or authorities of any applicable countries.